Shikaga/PitchBlackAnalysis/index.md

 This is in many ways, what Pitch Black does best.
 You actually want all these characters to survive.
 Sure, you came to the movie to see the awesome kills, and you want your money's worth, but humanising these people only helps the movie.

-Abu, the Imam (spelling), is one of the most interesting of these.
+Abu, the Imam, is one of the most interesting of these.
 In addition to being one of the few survivors, his paternal care of his acolytes brings a sense of a family to the film, without needing the inevitable "father's vengeance".

 He clearly cares a lot for his kids, but trusts in his God as they slowly and mercilessly get killed one by one.
 Perhaps he sees himself as a Job figure, seeking meaning in his punishment.
 Perhaps not.